Table of Contents[Hide][Show]

 What do labor contractions feel like?
 Do they hurt?
 How long do they last and how painful are they really?

-Mix that with the excitement of meeting your little one soon and you got a whole bundle of
+Mix that with the excitement of meeting your little one soon and you have a whole bundle of

 different emotions and feelings.